Skip to content

 A civilization can possess collective wisdom that no individual member fully grasps: constitutional traditions, accumulated case law, insights crystallized in intergenerational practice.

-Scholium: These two corollaries simultaneously reject naïve individualism (“fix people and you fix society”) and naïve collectivism (“institutions determine everything”).
-Lucidity must be cultivated at both the individual and civilizational levels independently: neither substitutes for the other.
-This is a deepening of T5 (Social Lucidity Theorem) at civilizational scale.
-At the cosmic scale, the Civilizational Analogy (CS-CivAn) will extend this insight further: each civilization constitutes an irreplaceable unfolding mode of the Tao, so the loss of any civilization is an ontological impoverishment.
+These corollaries reject both naïve individualism and naïve collectivism.
+Lucidity must be cultivated at individual and civilizational levels independently; neither substitutes for the other.
+At cosmic scale, CS-CivAn will extend this: each civilization is an irreplaceable unfolding mode of Tao.

 Theorem (CV-Inc) CV-Inc · Civilizational Incompleteness Theorem (from T3)